 Enter the Winter Wonderland of ski resort Sun Valley with a snow and ice festival to melt even the most Scrooge-like heart.
 From Christmas concerts and holiday sweater parties to high tea and brunch with Santa for kids, the entire month of December is alive with seasonal activity.
 But the can’t-miss event is the Christmas Eve celebration, featuring a Skating in Winter Wonderland Ice Show, fireworks, and the Torchlight Parade, in which skiers holding torches glide down Dollar Mountain, creating a blaze of light.

-With its many 19th century buildings, bed and breakfasts, and antique shops, Galena is a cozy spot for an old-fashioned Christmas.
+With its many 19th-century buildings, bed and breakfasts, and antique shops, Galena is a cozy spot for an old-fashioned, small-town Christmas.
 Set among the snow-covered farmland of northern Illinois, the town’s charming Main Street gets all decked out for the season.
-The festivities begin with “Holiday Fire in the Sky,” a fireworks display over the Galena River, complete with hot cocoa and carolers.
-See 5,000 candles along streets, stairs, and sidewalks during the “Night of the Luminarios and Living Windows,” in which storefronts compete for the most Christmas-y displays.
-Music and entertainment events include The Generals Christmas Ball, featuring costumed performers portraying the nine Civil War generals from Galena, including Ulysses S. Grant.
+The festivities begin with “Holiday Fire in the Sky,” a fireworks display over the Galena River.
+See 5,000 candles along streets, stairs, and sidewalks during the “Night of the Luminarios and Living Windows,” in which storefronts show off amazing window displays and offer extended hours.
+Revelers can also enjoy carolers singing the best Christmas songs from the Grant Park gazebo.

 Valley Junction, Iowa

 Best for: A Midwestern getaway